Samsung Galaxy S4: Camera

 The camera of the Galaxy S4 uses a 13-megapixel Sony Exmor RS IMX135 image sensor (4128×3096), later used on the Galaxy Note 3.

-While the front cameras of the Galaxy S3 and Galaxy Note 2, both released in 2012, are only able to capture videos at up to 720p HD resolution, the front camera of the Galaxy S4 allows 1080p Full HD video recording for the first time in any Samsung mobile phone.
+While the front cameras of the Galaxy S III and Galaxy Note II, both released in 2012, are only able to capture videos at up to 720p HD resolution, the front camera of the Galaxy S4 allows 1080p Full HD video recording for the first time in any Samsung mobile phone.

 The image sensor of the front camera is a Samsung CMOS S5K6B2.

 Sensors

-Like the Galaxy S3, the S4 is equipped with an accelerometer sensor, a gyroscope, a front-facing proximity sensor, digital compass and barometer.
+Like the Galaxy S III, the S4 is equipped with an accelerometer sensor, a gyroscope, a front-facing proximity sensor, digital compass and barometer.

-Unlike the predecessor, the S4 is also equipped with a hall sensor for the S View cover, a self-capacitive touch screen layer for Air View and thermometer and hygrometer sensors, the last two of which only the Galaxy S4 and Galaxy Note 3 out of all historical Samsung flagship devices are equipped with.
+Unlike its predecessor, the S4 is also equipped with a Hall sensor for the S View cover, a self-capacitive touch screen layer for Air View and thermometer and hygrometer sensors, the last two of which only the Galaxy S4 and Galaxy Note 3 out of all historical Samsung flagship devices are equipped with.

 International variants

 Galaxy S4 models use one of two processors, depending on the region and network compatibility.
-The S4 version for North America, most of Europe, parts of Asia, and other countries contains Qualcomm's Snapdragon 600 system-on-chip, containing a quad-core 1.9 GHz Krait 300 CPU and an Adreno 320 GPU.
+The S4 version for North America, most of Europe, parts of Asia, and other countries contains Qualcomm's Snapdragon 600 system-on-chip, featuring a quad-core 1.9 GHz Krait 300 CPU and an Adreno 320 GPU.
 The chip also contains a modem which supports LTE.
 Other models include Samsung's Exynos 5 Octa system-on-chip with a heterogeneous CPU.
 The octa-core CPU comprises a 1.6 GHz quad-core Cortex-A15 cluster and a 1.2 GHz quad-core Cortex-A7 cluster.
 The chip can dynamically switch between the two clusters of cores based on CPU usage; the chip switches to the A15 cores when more processing power is needed, and stays on the A7 cores to conserve energy on lighter loads.
 Only one of the clusters is used at any particular moment, and software sees the processor as a single quad-core CPU.
 The SoC also contains an IT tri-core PowerVR SGX 544 graphics processing unit (GPU).
 Regional models of the S4 vary in support for LTE; for Exynos 5-based models, while the E300K/L/S versions support LTE, with the Cortex-A15 also clocked at 1.6 GHz. the GT-I9500 model does not.
 The S4 GT-I9505 includes a multiband LTE transceiver.

 LTE-A (LTE+) variant GT-I9506

-On 24 June 2013, a variant supporting LTE Advanced (model number GT-I9506 and SHV-E330), the first commercially available device to do so, was announced for South Korea.
+On June 24, 2013, a variant supporting LTE Advanced (model number GT-I9506 and SHV-E330), the first commercially available device to do so, was announced for South Korea.
 In December 2013, it was also shipped to Germany as Samsung Galaxy S4 LTE+, but only with Telekom and Vodafone branding.

 It also was equipped with increased processing power by using the same CPU (Snapdragon 800) and GPU (Adreno 330) hardware as the Galaxy Note 3 SM-N9005, although no precluded video recording capabilities beyond 1080p at 30 fps.